Convergence of the Deep BSDE Method for Coupled FBSDEs

 \end{thm}

-\begin{rem} The statement regarding the FBSDEs ~\eqref{eq:FBSDE_forward}\eqref{eq:FBSDE_backward} in Theorem \ref{thm:Feynman-Kac} is developed through PDE-based argument, which requires $m = d$, uniform ellipticity of $\sigma$, and high-order smoothness of $b,\sigma,f$, and $g$.
+\begin{rem} The statement regarding FBSDEs ~\eqref{eq:FBSDE_forward}\eqref{eq:FBSDE_backward} in Theorem \ref{thm:Feynman-Kac} is developed through a PDE-based argument, which requires $m = d$, uniform ellipticity of $\sigma$, and high-order smoothness of $b,\sigma,f$, and $g$.
 An analogous result through probabilistic argument is given below in Theorem \ref{thm4} (point 4).
-In that case, we only need Lipschitz condition for all the involved functions, in addition to some weak coupling or monotonicity conditions demonstrated in Assumption \ref{assu3}.
-Note that the Lipschitz condition alone is not enough to guarantee the existence of a solution to the coupled FBSDEs, even in the situation when $b,f,\sigma$ are linear (see \cite{bender2008time,ma2007forward} for a concrete counterexample). \end{rem}
+In that case, we only need the Lipschitz condition for all of the involved functions, in addition to some weak coupling or monotonicity conditions demonstrated in Assumption \ref{assu3}.
+Note that the Lipschitz condition alone does not guarantee the existence of a solution to the coupled FBSDEs, even in the situation when $b,f,\sigma$ are linear (see \cite{bender2008time,ma2007forward} for a concrete counterexample). \end{rem}

 \begin{rem} Theorem \ref{thm:Feynman-Kac} also implies that the assumption that the drift function $b$ only depends on $x, y$ is general.
-If $b$ depends on $z$ as well, one can move the the associated term in~\eqref{eq:pde} into the nonlinearity $f$ and apply the nonlinear Feynman-Kac formula back to obtain an equivalent system of coupled FBSDEs, in which the new drift function is independent of $z$. \end{rem}
+If $b$ depends on $z$ as well, one can move the associated term in~\eqref{eq:pde} into the nonlinearity $f$ and apply the nonlinear Feynman--Kac formula back to obtain an equivalent system of coupled FBSDEs, in which the new drift function is independent of $z$. \end{rem}